-Angelica pubescens root -- Du Huo -- has historically been used to treat arthritis, headache, and stasis of blood.
-Angelica contains osthole, which may inhibit platelet aggregation and thromboxane formation, and also has vasodilating properties.
+Angelica pubescens root - Du Huo - has historically been used in Chinese herbal medicine to treat arthritis, headache, and stasis of blood.
+Angelica contains osthole, which may inhibit platelet aggregation and thromboxane formation, and also has blood vessel dilating properties.

 osthole, isoangelol, anpubesol and other